DSO Integration¶

 Overview¶

 The Linked Data Explorer integrates with the Digitaal Stelsel Omgevingswet (DSO) — the national catalogue and registry stack underpinning the Dutch Environment and Planning Act.
-This integration lets process designers link BPMN subprocesses directly to their authoritative DSO activiteit, browse the Stelselcatalogus and werkzaamheden registry from inside LDE, and verify references against live DSO data.
+This integration lets process designers link BPMN subprocesses directly to their authoritative DSO activiteit, browse the Stelselcatalogus and werkzaamheden registry from inside LDE, verify references against live DSO data, and — as of v1.9.3–v1.9.5 — extract an activity's toepasbare regels into deploy-ready LDE assets (DMN, form scaffold) or hand them off to the CPSV Editor for publishing.

 The integration spans three DSO APIs: